Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps

-In the case of an interferometer, it is determined by the baseline number density distribution $n_{\rm b}(u)$ of the experiment, if it is known.
-In the case that it is not, the approximation of a uniform number density \eqref{eq:unibase} can be used, as done for the experiments in IF mode here, which leads to a scale-independent noise power spectrum.
+In the case of an interferometer, the effective beam is determined by the baseline number density distribution $n_{\rm b}(u)$ of the experiment.
+A simple approximation that is often used is a uniform number density \eref{eq:unibase}, which we adopt here for the experiments in IF mode.
+This leads to a scale-independent noise power spectrum.
 Since such a distribution is unrealistic, sharp k-cuts should be introduced, limiting the range of the transverse scales to \cite{Bull2015}:

 These originate from the fundamental limitations of an interferometer to probe scales larger/smaller than those that correspond to their minimum/maximum baseline.